 Defense Secretary Robert Gates is dramatically restructuring the fighter, attack and cargo aircraft industrial base with a host of realignments to the fiscal 2010 budget proposal announced April 6 at the Pentagon.
 Perhaps most dramatic are decisions to discontinue purchases of two key aircraft — Lockheed Martin twin-engine stealthy F-22 and Boeing’s C-17 strategic airlifter.
 The F-22 buy is now capped at 187 aircraft, including 183 already on contract and four additional airframes ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Gates Halts F-22, C-17 Buys, Funnels More Cash Into ISR".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Gates Halts F-22, C-17 Buys, Funnels More Cash Into ISR".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.